Fighter Squadron: Production

 Fighter Squadron used previously unreleased aerial combat color footage shot by William Wyler for his documentary, Thunderbolt!
 (1947).
 Additional location shooting took place at Van Nuys Airport, California.

-Fighter Squadron, while is fictitious, is based on the exploits of the fighter groups based in England before the D-Day Normandy landings.
+Fighter Squadron, while fictitious, is based on the exploits of the fighter groups based in England before the D-Day Normandy landings.
 Screenwriter Seton Miller based the film on the actions of the 4th and 56th Fighter Groups.
 In the 4th Fighter Group, the men called themselves "Blakeslee's Bachelors"; when one got married, it was followed by ordered transfers to other units.
 The transfer policy was decided by the unit's commanding officer, Col. Donald J. M. Blakeslee.
 The technical advisors for the film included Major Joseph Perry, a veteran of the 56th Fighter Group and Major Leroy Gover, an ace with the 4th Fighter Group.

 Film music

-Warner Brothers recycled Max Steiner's main theme music from their naval aviation film Dive Bomber (1941) as the main theme for Fighter Squadron.
+Warner Brothers recycled Max Steiner's main theme music from their Errol Flynn naval aviation film Dive Bomber (1941) as the main theme for Fighter Squadron.
 This rousing march was used again, three years later, as the main theme music for Warner Bros.
 World War II submarine drama Operation Pacific (1951).
+It would appear yet again, in the 1959 submarine film Up Periscope.